By Cathy Jones

 Further to a previous article on Children’s Homes and Orphanages in Strathfield.
 The building occupied by the Catholic Institute of Sydney, 99 Albert Road Strathfield has had a number of significant institutional uses.
 The photograph above featured in a 1922 newspaper article.

-The NSW Society for the Blind, the Industrial Home for Blind Women and Retreat for Aged Female Blind was opened in 1891.
+The property was originally built as the NSW Society for the Blind, the Industrial Home for Blind Women and Retreat for Aged Female Blind in 1891.
 The architect was Harry Chambers Kent, a prominent Sydney architect.
 Kent also designed ‘Mount Royal’ (now Australian Catholic University, Albert Rd Strathfield) and ‘Woodstock’ (88 Redmyre Road Strathfield).

-The Dil Macky Home for Protestant Orphans was opened in 1922.
-In 1951, the house ‘Ukalunda’ was acquired by Trustees Australian Protestant Orphans Society and was added to this site.
+In 1951, a neighbouring house ‘Ukalunda’ was acquired by the Trustees Australian Protestant Orphans Society and was added to this site.

 During World War II, the building was temporarily occupied by the Australian Army and used as a barrack for women.
 The Dill Macky Protestant Orphanages Home was sold in c.1957 to the Commonwealth Government and became the Training Centre for Australia Post.

 In the 1990’s, the building was acquired by the Catholic Diocese of Sydney.
 The Veech Library were built in 1993, the architect was Scott Carver & Associates.
 The architect of the seminary extensions was Michael Fox & Associates.